manossaratsis/manossaratsis.com/content/research/lessons-learnt-from-a-simulation-based-approach-to-teaching/index.md

 One of the key elements that are still missing for the game is the explicit development of a simulation strategy to identify best sustainable design practices for a given program plus climate.
 The first author had sporadically mentioned useful strategies through the biweekly lectures but a more deliberate description of such a strategy seems necessary.

 Where do these observations leave the sustainable design profession and its mandate to improve the resource efficiency of buildings?
-While it is unrealistic to assume that a single introductory class will change the way buildings are being designed, the underlying premise of evidence-based design and a self- understanding that an architect can conduct some of the required analysis him or herself contributes to a paradigm-shift in the way the profession integrates sustainable concepts earlier in the design process.
+While it is unrealistic to assume that a single introductory class will change the way buildings are being designed, the underlying premise of evidence-based design and a self-understanding that an architect can conduct some of the required analysis him or herself contributes to a paradigm shift in the way the profession integrates sustainable concepts earlier in the design process.
 This seems a positive development for all those involved in building design, including energy consultants.
 The more architects know about energy modelling, the more they are aware of their own limitations in the process, potentially leading to more productive and engaging collaborations across disciplines.

 > The more architects know about energy modelling, the more they are aware of their own limitations in the process.